Quality Standards and Heavy Metal Control of Talc as an Anti-Adherent in Pharmaceutical Tablets

 Mercury (Hg) | 30 µg/day | ≤ 1 ppm |

-Use only pharmaceutical-grade talc from audited, validated suppliers.
+Sourcing pharmaceutical-grade talc from validated suppliers

-Perform elemental impurity testing using ICP-MS per USP <232>/<233> or ICH Q3D guidelines.
+Elemental impurity testing via ICP-MS per USP <232>/<233> and ICH Q3D

-4. Best Practices for Talc Selection and Use
+Best Practices for Talc Use

 Conclusion